Military of the Grand Duchy of Finland: Napoleonic wars

 In March 1810, Tsar Alexander I ordered the dissolution for 50 years of the Finnish units that had been part of the Swedish Army.
 At the same time, the allotment system remained as the basis of Finnish military organization.
 As a result of Alexander's order, enlisted men were not drafted, but officers, non-commissioned officers and military officials retained their previous benefits.
 A Senate military affairs committee was set up in 1809 to handle all matters pertaining to the allotment system.

-Upon Napoleon's invasion of Russia in 1812, the Minister State Secretary of Finland in St. Petersburg, count Gustaf Mauritz Armfelt, advocated for a recruited force of 2,400 light Jäger, who would operate on skis in the winter.
+Upon Napoleon's invasion of Russia in 1812, the Minister–Secretary of State for Finland in St. Petersburg, Count Gustaf Mauritz Armfelt, advocated for a recruited force of 2,400 light Jäger, who would operate on skis in the winter.
 Essentially in accordance with Armfelt's proposals, Tsar Alexander on 16 September 1812 ordered the establishment of three Jäger regiments, each with a strength of 1,200 men.
 The recruits were supposed to be volunteers, but already by early October 1812, vagabonds and men without legal protection were being impressed into service in the regiments.
 The mission of these forces was to defend Finland, but they could also be sent to defend other Baltic areas.

 As was typical for the era, military training was a matter of formality, with the Viipuri Jäger Regiment only receiving gunpowder and cartridges after pulling security duty in St. Petersburg for two months.
 Only then were the men trained to load and fire their rifles.
 Three firing exercises were held annually and each time the men would shoot four times from a distance of 80 paces (61 meters).
 None of the regiments took part in any combat.
 All were disbanded in 1830.